-Skills ◇
+Skills

 Your skills represent your knowledge and expertise gained through your lifetime.
-Each skill is relevant to its own set of circumstances, described in more detail on its specific skill page located with Maneuvers.
-Skills are grouped into 4 groups with the intent to make remembering their location easier, these groups do not have any relation to rules.
+Each skill is relevant to its own set of circumstances, detailed beneath it and in more detail on its specific skill page located with Maneuvers.

-Skill mastery is represented by a filled bubble in your character sheet.
-Your maximum base mastery is 3, however mastery may be increased above 3 by your equipment, Expertise, or other effects.
+It is represented by a filled bubble in your character sheet.
+For each skill your maximum mastery is 3, however skill mastery may be increased above 3 by your equipment, Expertise, or other effects.